goauthentik/authentik/website/docs/core/certificates.md

 └── foo.pem
 ```

-Files are checked every 5 minutes and will trigger an Outpost refresh if the files differ.
+Files are checked every 5 minutes and will trigger an Outpost refresh if a file has changed.

 #### Manual imports